holcombheather/caps/README.md

 ### Problem Domain

-**CAPS Phase 1**: Using build-in Node.js events to simulate realtime package delivery changes.

-Begin the build of an application for a product called CAPS - The Code Academy Parcel Service.
-In this sprint, we’ll build out a system that emulates a real world supply chain.
-CAPS will simulate a delivery service where vendors (such a flower shops) will ship products using our delivery service and when our drivers deliver them, each vendor will be notified that their customers received what they purchased.
+**CAPS Phase 2**: Continue working on a multi-day build of our delivery tracking system, creating an event observable over a network with Socket.io.

+In this phase, we’ll be moving away from using Node Events for managing a pool of events, instead refactoring to using the Socket.io libraries.
+This allows communication between Server and Client applications.

+The intent here is to build the data services that would drive a suite of applications where we can see pickups and deliveries in real-time.

 ***